If we invest in alternative energy, we can establish colonies on the moon and explore the stars.

-It is critical that we shut down avoidable wars and reinvest in jobs with justice.
 We can rebuild sustainable infrastructure and restore human resources by choosing peace over war.
-These are the tasks at hand.

 “Some people are so afraid they cannot find the courage to debunk the junk and face facts.
 And increasing numbers don’t want to know truths too terrible to bear.”

 “Bernie Sanders said very clearly in the debates with Clinton (and in public statements) that he intends to continue Obama’s 25 wars of choice against smaller and less powerful nations who did not attack us.”

 We make a difference. .
 We must find the courage to resist.
 We are under attack and it’s time we stand up and fight back. . http://www.jill2016.com/plan

 American foreign policy under Bill Clinton, George W. Bush, and Barack Obama, when considered by the non-partisan observer, has a sense of continuity – and escalating and expanding aggressiveness.

 “Bernie Sanders and Hillary Clinton… have endorsed, encouraged, enabled and funded unnecessary wars and avoidable profiteering for the corporate elite.”

 All current American conflicts (including the West Bank and Gaza) … involve CIA destabilization, attacks, bombings, invasions and/or occupations for exploitation, extraction and extortion.